Robert Dunsmuir, Vancouver Island, BC

 He needed investors and Wadham Diggle, commander of the naval vessel Boxer, one of the first to use Dunsmuir’s coal, invested $8,000 in the venture.
 Rear-Admiral Arthur Farquhar, Commander in Chief of the Pacific Fleet invested a further $12,000.
 The two investors left the operation of the company to Dunsmuir.
 By 1873 the Wellington colliery was producing 16,000 of the 40,000 tons of coal produced on Vancouver Island.
 By the end of 1875, Dunsmuir was producing 50,000 tons per year.
 Its two principal markets were San Francisco and the Royal Navy.

 In 1891, the township of Union that was growing around the mine site was renamed Cumberland.
-By 1897 the mine was producing 700-1000 tons per day and employed more than 700 men and supported a town of 3000 with an additional 200 Chinese workers that lived in China town that was located about a km from Cumberland.
+By 1897 the mine was producing 700-1000 tons per day and employed more than 700 men and supported a town of 3000 with an additional 200 Chinese workers that lived in Chinatown which was located about a km from Cumberland.